-While all these patterns of change are seen in many countries, they are unsurprisingly not found in all.
-The question arises, then, as to whether different countries' trends show divergence, this being a possible indicator of the power of heterogeneous country-level institutions to take job quality on different paths.
+While all these patterns of change are seen in many countries, they are not found in all.
+The question arises, then, as to whether respective countries' trends show divergence, this being a possible indicator of the power of heterogeneous country-level institutions to take job quality on varying paths.
 We have found this not to be the case.
-Indeed, there has been a pattern of slow national convergence in the means and dispersion of Working Time Quality and of Work Intensity, and in the means of Good Physical Environment.
+Indeed, a pattern of slow national convergence in the means and dispersion of Working Time Quality and of Work Intensity, and in the means of Good Physical Environment, has emerged.
 Only for the Gini indices of Good Physical Environment is there some evidence of minor divergence, and otherwise there was little change in the spread across countries.
 This pattern does not necessarily imply that generalized forces of technology and global competition are behind the changes.
-Within Europe regulation patterns can become generalized through policy learning, copying, and the open method of coordination, and through Brussels' directives that are subsequently enacted by national governments; and it is plausible to expect regulation to have an equalizing effect on job quality.
+Within Europe, regulation patterns can become generalized through policy learning, copying, and the open method of coordination, and through Brussels' directives that are subsequently enacted by national governments; and that regulation may have an equalizing effect on job quality is plausible.

-15 Evidence about tobacco smoke exposure is only available since 2005.
+15Evidence about tobacco smoke exposure is available since only 2005.

-16 The extent of this possible reduction depends on how the different indices are valued (upon which matter there are differences of approach that are not addressed here).
+16The extent of this possible reduction depends on how the different indices are valued (upon which matter there are differences of approach that are not addressed here).
 Moreover, should the association between effort and wages be reduced, the effect on overall inequality is ambiguous, no matter how effort is weighted against pay.

-Finally, we have also found mostly stable gaps in job quality between men and women and between socio-economic groups, which are in most cases unsurprising.
+Finally, we have also found mostly stable gaps in job quality between men and women and between socioeconomic groups, which are in most cases unsurprising.
 The stability is a reflection of the slow-changing inequality across the whole sample of countries.
-17 Nevertheless we have identified certain striking shifts that have implications for further analysis, including the dramatic rise in work intensity of temporary agency workers, and the decline in work quality among service workers.
+17 Nevertheless, we have identified certain striking shifts that have implications for further analysis, including the dramatic rise in work intensity of temporary agency workers and the decline in work quality among service workers.

-The indices presented in this paper are far from perfect tools for understanding the changing workplace, even if they represent an advance on previous quantitative descriptions.
+The indices presented in this article are far from perfect tools for understanding the changing workplace, even if they represent an advance on previous quantitative descriptions.
 Notably, the items on skills requirements of jobs (constituents of the Work Quality index) need development.
 Until recently the EWCS has not generated data on social support within the workplace, so we cannot look at long-term trends.
-And it is only recently that the survey has been extended to encompass as many as 34 countries.
+And only recently was the survey extended to encompass as many as 34 countries.
 A broader spread of trends will be revealed in time, as long as continuity is maintained.
-Meanwhile, the surveys hitherto are all cross-sections of data, rather than longitudinal, thereby limiting the extent to which they can contribute to identifying causal processes.
+Meanwhile, the surveys hitherto are all cross sections of data, rather than longitudinal, thereby limiting the extent to which they can contribute to identifying causal processes.

-17 Sample sizes militate against a country-level gap analysis; however job quality gaps within country-groups could be amenable to analysis in future work.
+17Sample sizes militate against a country-level gap analysis; however, job quality gaps within country groups could be amenable to analysis in future work.